sinch/readme-sync/README.md

 # Publish local Markdown content files to ReadMe

-This is a CLI application that allows to completely offload the editing workflow of a [ReadMe](https://readme.com/) (previously known as "ReadMe.io") editing published documentation site to a local repository of Markdown content files.
+This is a CLI application that allows to offload the editing workflow of a documentation site published on [ReadMe](https://readme.com/) (previously known as "ReadMe.io") to a local repository of Markdown content files.

 Main features:
  - Fetch an existing documentation site from ReadMe using the API as a catalog of local Markdown content files